Tessa Ía: Acting

 In 2017 she appeared in a biopic of Mexican feminist Rosario Castellanos in The Eternal Feminine, playing the role of Rosario.

 She also had a role in the 2018 TV series Narcos: Mexico which starred her former brother-in-law, Diego Luna.

 Ía had the leading role in the TV series De brutas, nada in 2019 playing in Pantaya in the USA.

 In 2020 Ía had the lead role in the TV series Unstoppable.

+In 2022 Ía once again had a lead role in the sex comedy film Two Plus Two.

 Singing

 Ía released her debut album, Correspondencia, in 2016.